 Looking for the best time to visit Scotland?
-Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!
+Discover the most enjoyable months for sightseeing, crowd levels, weather, and events!

 Scotland is a finicky country when it comes to weather.
-Seasons can be unpredictable where one year summer is warm and dry (for Scotland standards) and the next year it's cold, gray, and wet.
+Seasons can be unpredictable.
+One year, summer is warm and dry (by Scotland standards) and the next year it's cold, gray, and wet.

-Because of Scotland's unpredictable weather trends, the best time to visit Scotland for your upcoming trip will more depend on crowds, prices, festivals, and daylight hours versus temperatures and rain averages.
+Because of Scotland's varying weather trends, the best time to visit Scotland for your upcoming trip will more depend on crowds, prices, festivals, and daylight hours versus temperatures and rain averages.

-In general, April through October are where you want to stick.
+In general, April through October is where you want to stick.
 November through March will bring the worst of weather and short days.
-Some sights and attractions may also be closed during "slow season".
+Some sights and attractions may also be closed during "slow season"

 Continue reading below to learn the details of each month and when will be the best time of year to visit Scotland for you!

-May and June are the best time to visit Scotland.
+May through June is the best time to visit Scotland.
 Days are long during these months which means you'll have plenty of time to fill your itinerary with sights and activities.
-Weather is decent as are the crowd levels.
+The weather is decent as are the crowd levels.

 BEST AFTERNOON TEA IN EDINBURGH | TOP 5